PrimeLens/My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy/README.md

     $ rails server

 <br/>
-## Downloading this Repo instead
+## Downloading this Repo instead and running it
-Clone the repo, then alter the permissions so Rails can write folders

-    $ sudo chmod -R 777 My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy
+Clone the repo or download the zip and unpack it.<br/>
+Change directory into the folder for this repo and install the bundler gem

+    $ gem install bundler

-Download the gems and start the server
+Use bundler to download the gems and start the server

     $ bundle --without production
     $ rails server

 Use browser to visit `http://localhost:3000/#`

+Sometimes you might run into permission problems because Rails creates directories and files.
+If this happens I have found the following command helpful.
+First change directory up a folder level, run the command then cd back into the folder before staring the server.

+    $ sudo chmod -R 777 My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy

 <br/>
 ## Heroku deploy
 #### Edit the Gemfile for Heroku deploy